 What are my options as a former director?
 I have checked the original documentation and I can see that I did not sign a personal guarantee for this debt, so am I responsible for paying it now the limited company has been dissolved?
 My accountant assures me I'm not liable, but would like a second opinion.

-If the cheques which bounced were company cheques as opposed to personal ones it is very unlikely that you are personally liable despite what the collection agency may say.
+If the cheques which bounced were company cheques as opposed to those issued by you personally then it is very unlikely that you are personally liable for the debt despite what the collection agency may say.